ehendrix23/tesla_dashcam/README.rst

     - New: Metadata tag title in video file is now set to reason for event (if exist) and timestamp or start/end timestamp
     - New: Metadata tag creation_time in video files created is now set to start timestamp of that particular video.
     - New: When scanning folders a message will be printed after every 10 folders scanned to show progress.
+    - New: --gpu and --no-gpu are now valid arguments irrespective of platform.
     - Changed: Improvement for Docker file size and stability.
 Contributed by magicalyak
     - Changed: Choice values for parameters (i.e. FULLSCREEN, intel, black) are now case-insensitive.
     - Changed: Updated supporting libraries to latest available.